josefadamcik/SofleKeyboard/docs/build_guide_choc.md

 - Connect USB cable to the **left** side.
 - Enjoy SofleKeyboard!

 There is also a firmware version that uses [VIA](https://caniusevia.com/).
 VIA allows you to quickly change your keymap without flashing or a QMK build environment.
 I highly recommend it for experimenting.
+There are few downsides:
-The two downsides is it doesn't support custom logic like a key for switching betwen Mac/Win and the exporting/importing keymaps has some problems with some multi-chord keys though typically you don't need to export/import.
+- it doesn't support custom logic like a key for switching betwen Mac/Win
+- the exporting/importing keymaps has some problems with some multi-chord keys though typically I don't find I need to export/import
+- lighting configuration keys only seem to affect lighting on the master side.
+If you don't change lighting much, a workaround is to plug just the right side in to the computer, change the lighting then plug everrything back normally

 To use the VIA firmware